matcool/gd-mod-example/Tutorial.md

 ---

-Now, time to hook one of gd's functions, for this example lets choose `void MenuLayer::onMoreGames(cocos2d::CCObject*)`.
-Not only does this function not contain any float arguments, but it's also a cocos2d selector, meaning we don't have to deal with optcall shenanigans. \
+Now, time to hook one of gd's functions, for this example let's choose `void MenuLayer::onMoreGames(cocos2d::CCObject*)`.
+Not only does this function not contain any float arguments, but it's also a cocos2d selector, meaning we don't have to deal with optcall shenanigans.

 As shown before, with the way MinHook works you must also save a pointer to the [trampoline](https://en.wikipedia.org/wiki/Trampoline_%28computing%29) function.
 For these you must also deal with the calling convention, but they can be set to `__thiscall` on either compiler.

 ```cpp